 Qualifications, occupations and interests

 Lawyer (solicitor).
 B.A., Dip.Soc.Wk., University of Sydney; B.Leg.S.
 Macquarie University.
 Social Worker St Vincents Hospital, Darlinghurst, Mount St Margarets Hospital and Ryde Hospital.
 Solicitor, J.A.
 Buda and Associates, Cabramatta.
-Educated at Domremy College High School, Leisure activities include reading, swimming, cooking, sewing and theatre.
+Educated at Domremy College High School.
+Awarded an Honorary Doctorate of Letters from the University of Western Sydney (UWS) in September 2014.
+Leisure activities include reading, swimming, cooking, sewing and theatre.

 Migrated to Australia in 1961.
 Married (1) and had issue 2 daughters.
 Married (2) Robert Ho on 15 December 1987, 3 stepchildren.
 First Chinese born Parliamentarian in Australia.